 - Keep the same functions

 - Make the transition easy for old users

 Restaurant Example: There is No “One Size Fits All” Solution to the Complexity Challenge

-A popular “El Rancho de Nino” restaurant 10 minutes’ drive from Tenerife South Airport eliminated some complexities for their clients.
-They thought about possible questions that a customer might have and they put the solutions right on the walls:
+A popular “El Rancho de Nino” restaurant, 10 minutes’ drive from Tenerife South Airport, eliminated some complexities for their clients.
+They thought about the possible questions that a customer might have, and they put the solutions right on the walls:

 - The menu with the prices